CRH plc research snapshot

 DimensionConclusionConfidence

-Business qualityCRH sells aggregates, cementitious materials, asphalt, ready-mixed concrete, paving services, infrastructure products, and outdoor living products that customers need for roads, water, energy, commercial, residential, and reindustrialization projects.High
+Business qualityCRH sells aggregates, cementitious materials, asphalt, ready-mixed concrete, paving services, infrastructure products, and outdoor living products that customers need for roads, water, energy, data center, commercial, residential, and reindustrialization projects.High

-MoatThe moat comes from local quarry reserves, permitted assets, logistics density, scale purchasing, route proximity, public project relationships, and a connected portfolio across materials, products, and services.Medium-high
+MoatThe moat comes from local quarry reserves, permitted assets, logistics density, scale purchasing, route proximity, public project relationships, and a connected portfolio across materials, products, and services, reinforced by about 380 million tons of annual aggregates production.Medium-high

 AI confidenceDescriptive confidence is high because official filings and third-party data align closely.
-Return confidence is lower because CRH is exposed to macro demand and investor multiples.High data confidence
+Return confidence is lower because CRH is exposed to the Arcosa deal, macro demand, rates, and investor multiples.High data confidence

 CRH AI stock forecast